cwpearson/triad-gpu-bandwidth/README.md

 The basic operation is a host-to-device transfer, followed by the triad kernel, followed by a device-to-host transfer.

 The output is a CSV file with columns for the transfer time (zero for implicit transfers), the kernel time, and the total time.

+* total time: the time from the start of the first transfer to the end of the last transfer.
+* transfer time: the combined time for the host-to-device and the device-to-host transfers.
+* kernel time: start of the kernel execution to end of the kernel execution

+**transfer + kernel may not equal total**, though they should be close.

+## Examples

+* Run benchmarks on GPU 0 from `n = 1e5; n <= 2.5e8; n *= 1.3`.
+Repeat each benchmark 5 times.
+Pin access and allocations to NUMA node 0.
+Show output on terminal and also pipe to `triad.csv`.

+`numactl -p 0 ./triad | tee triad.csv`

+* Run only the `pinned` benchmark

+./triad --pinned

+* Run only n = 1e9

+`./triad -n 1e9`

+* Run 3 iterations of each benchmark

+`./triad -i 3`

+* Show all options

+`./triad -h`

 ## Automatic Testing for Functional System Allocator
 * Forks a child process to test whether CUDA can use the system allocator.